andrelandgraf/react-router-isomorphic-link/README.md

 ```

 - `host` prop: Make sure to provide your host, so IsomorphicLink can strip your domain from internal pathnames to support SPA routing through React Router!
-- `useFinalSlash` prop: Some hosts (like Netlify) redirect all paths to a path with a trailing slash.
+- `useTrailingSlash` prop: Some hosts (like Netlify) redirect all paths to a path with a trailing slash.
 Set this to `true` to automatically add a trailing slash to internal paths to avoid redirects.
 Defaults to `false`, which will not add a trailing slash to internal paths.
 - `openOutgoingAsBlank` prop: Set a policy to open all identified outgoing links in a new tab/window.
 Defaults to `false`, which will open outgoing links in the same tab/window.

 #### isExternal prop